Triangulated categories of mixed motives: Fibred derived categories

 Let $\cT_{\AA^1_S}$ be the family of complexes of $\Comp(\A_S)$ of shape

 for a $\Pmor$-scheme $X$ over $S$ and a twist $i \in I$.
 Then the functor \eqref{eq:derived_geometric_premotives_proto} obviously induces the following functor

 where the category on the left is the pseudo-abelian category associated to the Verdier quotient of $K^b\big(\Mab {} {\Pmorx S} \A\big)$ by the thick subcategory generated by $\cN^t_S \cup \cT_{\AA^1_S}$.
-Applying Thomason's localization theorem~\cite{Nee1}, we get from proposition \ref{compact_objects_derived} the following result: \end{num} \begin{prop} Consider the previous hypothesis and notations.
-Assume furthermore that, for any $\Pmor$-morphism $X\To S$, and any $n\in\tau$, the object $M_S(X)\{n\}$ is of finite presentation in $\A_S$ (by which we mean that the functor $\Hom_{\A_S}(M_S(X)\{n\},-)$ preserves filtered colimits).
+Applying Thomason's localization theorem~\cite{Nee1}, we get from Proposition \ref{compact_objects_derived} the following result: \end{num} \begin{prop} Consider the previous hypothesis and notations and assume that $\A$ is finitely $\tau$-presented.
 Then $\DMue(\A)$ is compactly $\tau$-generated.
 Moreover, the functor \eqref{eq:A^1-derived_geometric_premotives} is fully faithful. \end{prop}